DevOps-HeadBangers/Milestone3/README.md

 https://github.com/DevOps-HeadBangers/Milestone3TargetApp.git
 ```

+We have 3 droplets for this milestone:

+Droplet 1: It runs Jenkins build server, redis global server, and the proxy server.
+Droplet 2: It is the stable production server.
+Droplet 3: It is the canary server.

 ### Properties

 #### The ability to configure a production environment *automatically*, using a configuration management tool, such as ansible, or configured using docker.